Paranoia

-Paranoia is an instinct or thought process that is believed to be heavily influenced by anxiety or fear, often to the point of delusion and irrationality.
-Paranoid thinking typically includes persecutory beliefs, or beliefs of conspiracy concerning a perceived threat towards oneself (i.e. "Everyone is out to get me").
+Paranoia is an instinct or thought process that is believed to be heavily influenced by anxiety, suspicion, or fear, often to the point of delusion and irrationality.
+Paranoid thinking typically includes persecutory beliefs, or beliefs of conspiracy concerning a perceived threat towards oneself (e.g., "Everyone is out to get me").
 Paranoia is distinct from phobias, which also involve irrational fear, but usually no blame.

 Making false accusations and the general distrust of other people also frequently accompany paranoia.
 For example, a paranoid person might believe an incident was intentional when most people would view it as an accident or coincidence.
 Paranoia is a central symptom of psychosis.

 Signs and symptoms

-A common symptom of paranoia is the attribution bias.
-These individuals typically have a biased perception of reality, often exhibiting more hostile beliefs.
-A paranoid person may view someone else's accidental behavior as though it is with intent or threatening.
+A common symptom of paranoia is attribution bias.
+These individuals typically have a biased perception of reality, often exhibiting more hostile beliefs than average.
+A paranoid person may view someone else's accidental behavior as though it is intentional or signifies a threat.

-An investigation of a non-clinical paranoid population found that feeling powerless and depressed, isolating oneself, and relinquishing activities are characteristics that could be associated with those exhibiting more frequent paranoia.
+An investigation of a non-clinical paranoid population found that characteristics such as feeling powerless and depressed, isolating oneself, and relinquishing activities, were associated with more frequent paranoia.

-Some scientists have created different subtypes for the various symptoms of paranoia including erotic, persecutory, litigious, and exalted.
+Some scientists have created different subtypes for the various symptoms of paranoia, including erotic, persecutory, litigious, and exalted.

-Due to the suspicious and troublesome personality traits of paranoia, it is unlikely that someone with paranoia will thrive in interpersonal relationships.
-Most commonly paranoid individuals tend to be of a single status.
+Some research suggests that symptoms of paranoid personality disorder are associated with a higher number of divorces, likely due to how paranoid patterns of thinking hinder relationships.
+This seems to fall in line with some older sources, which allege that paranoid individuals tend to be of a single status.

-According to some research there is a hierarchy for paranoia.
+Some researchers have arranged types of paranoia by commonality.
 The least common types of paranoia at the very top of the hierarchy would be those involving more serious threats.
 Social anxiety is at the bottom of this hierarchy as the most frequently exhibited level of paranoia.